Unemployment security

 Improper actions in terms of labour policy are the causes for a mandatory waiting period

-Please note that the mandatory waiting period is different from the 7-day waiting period.
-The 7-day waiting period refers to the first five days of unemployment for which the provider of unemployment security, i.e. Kela or the unemployment fund, does not pay the daily allowance.
+Please note that the waiting period is different from the 5-day waiting period.
+The 5-day waiting period refers to the first seven business days of unemployment for which the payer, i.e. Kela or the unemployment fund, does not pay the daily allowance.

 Read more

-If you resign without a valid reason, the mandatory waiting period will be 30 or 45 days from the end of your employment, depending on the length of your employment.
-If the work would have lasted no more than five days, the waiting period is 30 days.
-If the work would have lasted more than five days, the waiting period is 45 days.
+If you resign from your employment without a valid reason, a waiting period of 30 or 45 days will be imposed on you as of the end of your employment, depending on the duration of the employment relationship.
+If the work would have lasted five days or less, the waiting period will last 30 calendar days.
+If the work would have lasted more than five days, the waiting period will last 45 days.

-If you cause the termination of your employment with your own improper actions, you will be placed under a waiting period of 30 or 45 days from the termination of your employment, depending on the length of your employment.
+If you are personally responsible for the termination of your employment relationship you will be imposed a waiting period of 30 or 45 calendar days starting from the date of termination, depending on the duration of employment relationship.

 Valid work and service-related reasons, i.e. when a waiting period is not imposed